anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 _Visit here for a quick overview of [What is Declarative Testing and Its Advantages](https://github.com/authorjapps/zerocode/wiki/What-is-Zerocode-testing)_

+# 1.1 Kafka Testing Challenges
+The difficult part is, some part of the application logic or a DB procedure keeps producing records to a topic and another part of the application keeps consuming the records and continuously processes them based on certain business rules.

+The records, partitions, offsets, exception scenarios etc keep on changing, making it difficult to think in terms of what to test, when to test, and how to test.

 # 2. Kafka Testing Concepts
 Kafka is a distributed messaging system.
 When we deal with a Kafka application, we need to know where the `topic` resides and what types of messages aka `records` are written aka `produced` to the topic, then what happens when the messages are `consumed` by the listeners.